Throw away the blue and white tub of imitation and make your own homemade Whipped Cream!

 Here's how you make it

-It's not hard to make, but it is very important to use cold metal or glass mixing bowl, cold wire whisk and cold cream.
+For best results (and the secret to restaurant-quality whipped cream) is to use cold metal or glass mixing bowl, cold wire whisk and cold cream.

 Place metal mixing bowl and metal or wire whisk attachment in freezer for 15 - 20 minutes.
 After the bowl and whisk are really cold, remove from freezer

 - Turn mixer to the low setting and gradually go to the high setting; set a stopwatch and keep an eye on it

 - Mix on high for 6 minutes, whisking constantly

 - At the 6-7-minute mark, test for stiff peaks; if not quite stiff enough, whisk a minute more but do not overwhisk!

 - When it's fluffy and forms a stiff peak, it's done!